n8peace/Banana-Clock/docs/supabase-setup.md

 ---

-*This guide covers the essential steps to set up and connect to Supabase for DayStart development.
+*This guide covers the essential steps to set up and connect to Supabase for Banana Clock development.
 For deployment workflows, see [deployment.md](deployment.md).*